andykirk/classname-audit/README.md

 3. Run `npm install` to install the dependency packages.
 2. Run `cd lib`.
 3. Run `node classname-audit.js http://www.your_url [your_config.js]`.
+Note the [] indicate the argument is optional - don't include the braces.

 Config
 ------

 It's possible to specify a config file when running a command to set options such as URL ignore patterns or specisfying a context (see below).
 The best way to create a config file is to make a copy of the `default_config.js` file and edit to your needs.
-Then you can include the path to it (relative to teh `lib` directory) as the second argument when running the command.
+Then you can include the path to it (relative to the `lib` directory) as the second argument when running the command.

 Ignoring URLs
 ----------------

-It's possible to specify an array regex patterns that will be applied to each URL found in the crawl before it's actually crawled.
+It's possible to specify an array of regex patterns that will be applied to each URL found in the crawl before it's actually crawled.
 This will help de-clutter the results by not crawling, say, anything in your `/css` or `/img` folders.